Sree5835/Java-Employee-Details/README.md

 # Java-Employee-Details
-A Java page made to quicken up employee details
+A Java page made to quicken up employee details.
-It is also possible to run it as an executable Jar file
+It is also possible to run it as an executable Jar file.